jncraton/connectiongrammar/readme.md

 Rotation and Translation Example
 --------------------------------

 The stacking example represents some of the basic concepts, but it is a simplification of the complete system.
-In addition to the above instructions, this system also implements `Rotate` to adjust the direction of the head. `Move` instructions adjust position relative to head direction, and `Place` instructions use head direction also determine the orientation of placed objects.
+In addition to the above instructions, this system also implements `Rotate` to adjust the direction of the head. `Move` instructions adjust position relative to head direction, and `Place` instructions use head direction to determine the orientation of placed objects.
 Positions are also stored on a stack and can be pushed and popped in order to simplify grammar and program design.

 The state of a running program consists of:

 1. A stack of head positions.
 This is initialized with one position at the origin.
 A position is represented as a 4-tuple (x, y, z, rotation_matrix).
 The rotation matrix is a standard 3x3 3D transformation matrix.
 2. A list of elements.
 Elements are represented as a 3-tuple of (position, color, name).

-Rotation and translation are important, as connections between these building block and many other physical objects depend on connections being made at specific locations and orientations.
+Rotation and translation are important, as connections between these building blocks and many other physical objects depend on connections being made at specific locations and orientations.
 This applies in many contexts including screws lining up with associated holes in a connected part and surface-mount PCB connectors properly aligning with their mate.
 Including rotation and translation in our system allows us to model complex connection types in 3D space.

 ### Program Generation